-The corporate and governance structure of the Group in turn allows for global integration of the businesses in accordance with the Group's Business Model, which is focused on maximising the operational efficiency of the various business units and ensures the dissemination, implementation and monitoring of the overall strategy and the basic management guidelines established for each business, primarily through the exchange of best practices among the various companies of the Group without detracting from independence in decision-making by each of them and the demands imposed upon their directors by law and those deriving from the Governance and Sustainability System.
+The corporate and governance structure of the Group referenced above achieves appropriate coordination of the activities of the respective companies that comprise it, by means of the global integration of the corporate functions and businesses through the Group's Business Model.

+Accordingly, this Model is focused on maximising the operational efficiency of the various corporate and business functions and ensures the dissemination, implementation and monitoring of the overall strategy and the basic management guidelines established for each of them.
+These goals are achieved without undermining the corporate autonomy of the Group's companies or the requirements imposed on their directors by law and those arising from the Governance and Sustainability System.

-As part of the Business Model, the Company, within the framework of the duties assigned thereto, promotes the creation and operation of global committees in the interest of each of the businesses in order to maximise the generation of synergies and the exploitation thereof by the companies of the Group.
-These committees are authorised to approve global guidelines and recommendations, propose initiatives for improvement, favour the exchange of best practices and support the chief executive officer and those responsible for the businesses in the performance of their duties of strategic supervision, coordination and organisation, all without undermining the corporate autonomy of the companies of the Group.
+As part of the Business Model, the Company, within the framework of the duties assigned thereto, promotes the creation and operation of global committees or best practice groups in the interest of a corporate function or specific business in order to maximise the generation of synergies and the exploitation thereof by the companies of the Group.
+These committees or best practice groups of the Company can approve global guidelines and recommendations, propose initiatives for improvement and favour the exchange of best practices, thus allowing them to perform their duties of strategic supervision, coordination and organisation, all without undermining said corporate autonomy of the companies of the Group.